Cats Hiding Illness: Early Warning Signs

 At home, appetite should be treated as a pattern, not a yes/no question.
 A cat that still eats but stops begging, stops finishing, or shifts to grazing may be signaling discomfort.
 Pair appetite notes with coat and energy notes; the combination is more informative than any one metric.
 This is also where internal links to lethargy and chronic inflammation pages fit naturally.

-Silent Conditions: When “Fine” Still Needs Context
+Hidden Respiratory Distress: When "Fine" Still Needs a Vet

-Owners do not need to diagnose heartworm at home, but they can notice breathing-adjacent behaviors: less tolerance for play, more open-mouth pauses after exertion, or choosing cooler, quieter resting zones.
-Any cough, sudden breathing effort, or collapse is urgent.
-For slower changes, bring tracking notes so the veterinarian can decide what testing fits.
+You do not need to diagnose anything at home, but you can watch breathing-adjacent behaviors: less tolerance for play, more open-mouth pauses after exertion, or choosing cooler, quieter resting zones.

 “Coat disorder is a behavior clue, not a vanity issue.”